froutigeraero/odin-recipes/README.md

 This project aims to demonstrate the skills learned in the Odin Project's HTML Foundations module.

-With the completion of this project, I have demonstrated ...
+With the completion of this project, I have demonstrated my understanding of basic HTML, which includes elements and attributes, lists, self-closing elements, and anchor elements.

 Picture of daal in daal.html is credited to user Timolina on freepik.